Family searching for answers after Aszia Grimes found dead in vacant lot

 “They’re not worried about the people that’s really on the streets that need help.
 They don’t know that they need help cause they really have an issues, they have a problem,” said Maritza Santiago.
 “I just want to see that change like they need to worry more and care more about these people help them.”

-The investigation into Aszia Grimes murder is ongoing, the family and friends here are hoping those who knew something come forward.
+The investigation into the murder of Grimes is ongoing, the family and friends here are hoping those who knew something come forward.

 “Bottom line is, we need to find out what happened that’s the most important thing, Put somebody in jail for this.
 I’m not going to stop until I do, said Grimes.